poyrazcandas/poyrazcandas/README.md

 ♦️ Carnegie Mellon 🐕‍🦺

-Higher-level finance projects are mostly in private repos (NDA).
+Higher-level finance projects are mostly in private repos.

 Can connect with me via e-mail: poyrazc.personal@gmail.com